Ohio Wesleyan University sources are available to help journalists with insights into a wide range of topics.

 - Megan Ellis – integration of curricular and co-curricular programs, higher education change management, continuous improvement, career development, entrepreneurship, community and town-gown partnerships.
 Ellis is the executive director of the OWU Connection.

 - Leigh Mascolino – career counseling, strengths assessment, career confidence, job search.
-Mascolino is the director of career development with the OWU Career Connection.
+Mascolino is the director of the OWU Career Connection.

 Economics & Business

 - Glenn Bryan – marketing, corporate strategy.
-Bryan is an associate professor of Business Administration.
+Bryan is a professor of Business Administration.

 - Will Georgic – studying environmental problems likely to worsen with climate change (including flooding and harmful algal blooms), informing more efficient policy decisions.
 Georgic is an assistant professor of Economics.